 Homemade chocolate ganache is a very simple 3 ingredient recipe with endless uses.
 For the best tasting ganache, I recommend using semi-sweet chocolate, but you can also try milk or dark chocolate for a different flavor.

 I put chocolate ganache on pretty much every dessert I made.

-In less than the time it takes the thing in the oven to be done, I have made a small batch of ganache that will add some amazing to the deliciousness soon to come.
+In less than three minutes, I have made a small batch of ganache that will add some amazing to the deliciousness soon to come.

-© 2014, Tara Ziegmont.
+© 2014 – 2020, Tara Ziegmont.
 All rights reserved.